web-platform-tests/wpt/docs/test-style-guidelines.md

 colored green.
 Should the top box be misplaced by a faulty user agent, it will cause the red to be shown.
 (These tests sometimes come in pairs, one checking that the first box is no bigger than the second, and the other checking the reverse.)
-These tests freqently look like:
+These tests frequently look like:

 <p>Test passes if there is a green square and no red.</p>